 This section explains the different types of payment methods available to student organizations.
 These payment methods facilitate purchases that support events and activities related to your student organization’s mission and that are aligned with the University's values.

 Some situations may require your group to complete a payment in cash.
 In these circumstances, you group may request a cash advance.
-Cash advances are granted on an exception basis and can only be requested by an executive board member of your student group.
+Cash advances are granted on an exception basis and can only be requested by an executive board member of your student group who has completed Club ReFuel.
 Advances are approved solely to provide payment for operational expenses associated with an event or program and not for your own personal expenses.
-To obtain a cash advance, you must submit your request at least four weeks before your event.
+To obtain a cash advance, you must submit your request to your adviser at least four weeks before your event.

 Some examples of when your group might need a cash advance include:

 - When a purchase cannot be paid through a financial transaction form (FTF), P-Card, petty cash or check/invoice